addyhebou/-SpotifyGram/README.md

     - Login

 A Context API is a stack that pushes every prop so that we could access any prop in constant time

+## Debugging Practices for Console Log
+1. EMOJIS
+2. Parameters Taking in Objects